 Earth Day and Passover:

-Earth Day and Passover occur in the same month this year.
-This allows us to consider the relationship between two holidays, which at first do not seem connected.
+Earth Day and Passover are the same day this year.
+This allows us to consider the relationship between two holidays.
 Passover is an ancient religious festival described in the Torah and practiced by Jews for thousands of years.
-Earth Day is a human-created universal celebration started in 1970 as concern for the environment rose to new levels.
+Earth Day is a celebration started in 1970 as concern for the environment rose to new levels.
 One connects to sacred history, the other calls for a new relationship with our planet.
-Yet there is a deeper and more profound way in which they share a vision.

 Find out more about the environmental implications of Passover: